-“Dark circles result from under-eye puffiness, volume loss, hyperpigmentation and visibility of the blood vessels in the under-eye area,” said Dr. Marisa Garshick, a board-certified dermatologist at MDCS Dermatology in New York City.
-She noted that because the skin under the eyes is very thin and delicate, the underlying blood vessels may become more visible over time, which can contribute to the appearance of dark circles.
-Our experts noted that recognizing the cause can be a great start to figuring out how to treat them and reduce their appearance.
-And though cosmetic procedures like injectable fillers can offer a more effective long-term treatment, there are plenty of over-the-counter skin care products that can help remedy discoloration over time.
+“Dark circles result from under-eye puffiness, volume loss, hyperpigmentation and visibility of the blood vessels in the under-eye area,” says Dr. Marisa Garshick, a board-certified dermatologist at MDCS Dermatology in New York City.
+Though cosmetic procedures like injectable fillers can offer a more effective long-term treatment, there are plenty of over-the-counter skin care products that can help remedy discoloration over time.

 To help you determine the best way to treat your dark under-eye circles, we spoke to dermatologists about potential causes and the most effective ingredients and cosmetic treatments to invest in.
 We also compiled expert-recommended products that can help reduce the appearance of under-eye circles.

 - Best eye cream with retinol: RoC Retinol Correxion Eye Cream

 - Best de-puffing eye cream: Charlotte Tilbury Cryo-Recovery Eye Serum

 - Best brightening eye cream: Pond’s Rejuveness Lifting and Brightening Eye Cream